brightnetwork-technology-academy/bnta_cohort3/HTML_CSS/CSS_Selectors/README.md

 - Make the location of your CSS code make sense.
 If you are working on a project with multiple CSS files, make sure that each file is clearly labelled so that they can be understood by both your teammates and people who are new to your code.
 This is especially important later when you look at React and begin component-based webpage construction

+- Don't shy away from using comments.
+Signposts directing another member of your team, or your future self, is not a sign of inexperience.
+Rather it is a great way to show that you understand what you're applying and how that affects your site

 ## CSS Selectors

 *But what is a CSS Selector?* A CSS Selector is simply the means by which you specify a piece of HTML markup to be styled.
 You will mostly likely have already encountered the `.class` and `#id` selector types in your earlier learning.
 There are however many other selector types and means of combining them.
 This document aims to outline many of the common selector types and use cases so that you may produce *DRY-er* code and hopefully avoid that next specificity hole.

-There are more selectors than you will find in the following lists, however these are the selector types which you will find most commonly used.
-Find some resources below if you wish to view a complete guide.
+There are more selectors than you will find in the following lists, however these are the selector types you will likely most commonly use.
+Follow the links below if you wish to view a complete guide.

 [MDN - CSS Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors)